GCN-DevLSTM: Path Development for Skeleton-Based Action Recognition: Line Graph

-Previous approaches~\cite{shi2019two,shi2020skeleton,chen2021channel,zhou2023learning} have commonly adopted a multi-stream architecture, including joint, bone, joint motion and bone motion, with each contributing to improved performance.
-Inspired by \cite{li2019actional} that leverages a dual graph as the model input, we also integrate a dual graph to enhance the performance of our model further.
-The definition of the dual graph is outlined below.
+Previous approaches~\citep{shi2019two,shi2020skeleton,chen2021channel,zhou2023learning} have commonly adopted a multi-stream architecture, including joint, bone, joint motion and bone motion, with each contributing to improved performance.
+Inspired by \citep{li2019actional} that leverages a line graph \citep{harary1960some} as the model input, we also integrate a line graph to enhance the performance of our model further.
+The definition of the line graph is outlined below.

 Given a pair of connected joints $V_i$ and joint $V_j$ in the original skeleton graph representation, their bone, denoted by $B_{ij}$, is defined as follows: